Mezhova: History

+On 14 February 2017, during the decentralization, the Mezhova settlement hromada was formed.
 Until 18 July 2020, Mezhova was the administrative center of Mezhova Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Dnipropetrovsk Oblast to seven.
 The area of Mezhova Raion was merged into Synelnykove Raion.